xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 * For **#3**, If you guessed "TypeError: foo.hello is not a function", you are correct.
 Since `foo` is a new object created from the `Array` prototype and `hello` is not defined for `Array`, `hello` will not be defined for `foo`.
 * **#4** and **#5** are both going to return "bye" because in the line above, we added the function `bye` to the `Array` prototype from which `arr` and `foo` both inherit.
 Any changes to the prototype will affect every object that inherits from the object, even *after the object has been created*.

-Factory functions have [always been attractive in JavaScript](https://medium.com/javascript-scene/javascript-factory-functions-with-es6-4d224591a8b1) because they offer the ability to easily produce object instances without diving into the complexities of classes and the `new` keyword.

-Creating `Person` and `User` using prototypal inheritance:
+Now we understand the fundamental of prototype, let's go back to the previous example and create `Person` and `User` using prototypal inheritance:

 ```javascript
 function Person(firstName, lastName) {